-In 2011, EEEV was detected through veterinary surveillance in Vermont when an emu in Rutland County tested positive for the disease.
-The highest EEEV activity in Vermont occurred during the following year, 2012.
-Ten mosquito pools - groups of up to 50 mosquitoes of the same species collected from the same location - from Addison and Rutland counties tested positive for the virus during July-September of 2012.
+The highest level of EEEV activity in Vermont occurred during the following year, in 2012.
+Ten mosquito pools - groups of up to 50 mosquitoes of the same species collected from the same location on the same date - from Addison and Rutland Counties tested positive for the virus during July-September of 2012.
 Two horses from these same counties also tested positive for EEEV and two residents of Rutland County died of the disease.
+In 2013, a followup serosurvey was conducted in humans from three towns (Brandon, Whiting, and Sudbury) chosen based on the residence of the two human cases and EEEV activity in mosquitoes - all samples were negative for EEEV antibodies suggesting seroprevalence in humans is low.

-Increased EEEV activity also occurred in 2013; 21 mosquito pools from Addison and Rutland counties tested positive.
+Increased EEEV activity also occurred in 2013; 21 mosquito pools from Addison and Rutland Counties tested positive.
 One positive pool was detected in Chittenden County and two horses tested positive for EEEV in Franklin County, the first time EEEV was detected outside Rutland and Addison Counties.
 Eight mosquito pools tested positive for EEEV in 2014, followed by one positive pool in 2015.
-EEEV has not been detected in the state since 2015, but in 2019 there was increased EEEV activity in the northeast resulting in more human cases than expected annually, particularly in Massachusetts (n=12), Connecticut (n=4), New Jersey (n=4), and Rhode Island (n=3).
+In 2019 there was increased EEEV activity in the northeastern U.S. resulting in more human cases than expected annually, particularly in Massachusetts (n=12), Connecticut (n=4), New Jersey (n=4), and Rhode Island (n=3).
+And in 2023, EEEV was detected in 14 mosquito pools and one horse from northwestern Vermont.
+There was also increased EEEV activity in surrounding northeastern states.

-EEEV activity in Vermont clusters near acidic, hardwood swamps, most commonly in Addison and northern Rutland counties.
-Franklin County is also considered higher risk given the diagnosis of EEEV infection in horses in 2013, and the positive mosquito pools detected in this county in 2014 and 2015.
+EEEV activity in Vermont clusters near acidic, hardwood swamps, most commonly in Addison and northern Rutland Counties.
+Franklin and Grand Isle Counties are currently considered the highest risk areas of the state given the 14 positive mosquito pools from these counties and the diagnosis of EEEV infection in a horse from Franklin County in 2023.

-Eastern Equine Encephalitis Virus Identifications - Vermont, 2011-2021

-Year Veterinary Mosquito Pools Humans
+Eastern Equine Encephalitis Virus Identifications - Vermont, 2011-2023 Year Veterinary Mosquito Pools Humans

-2011 1 0 0

-2012 2 10 2

-2013 2 23 0

-2014 0 8 0